kristopolous/reddit-comment-miner/README.md

 This magical PHP7 script casts a spell of Internet Stalker Level 1 over a given reddit user.

-Watch as we provide a nickname and the script chugs away, slurping up all the comments:
+Watch as we provide a nickname and the script chugs away, slurping up all their comments:

     $ ./reddit-comment-miner kristopolous
     1 https://www.reddit.com/user/kristopolous/